 When I began gardening, I wanted to start growing blueberries right away.
-One of the most healthy fruits you can eat, blueberries are not only expensive to buy at the grocery store, and they simply looked like so much fun to pick!
+One of the most healthy fruits you can eat, blueberries are expensive to buy at the grocery store, and the flavor of store-bought blueberries simply can’t compare to homegrown.

 Growing blueberries is much simpler than you would think.
 All the work — which is minor in comparison to other plants — comes in the first year.
 After their first season, blueberries are very low-maintenance and will produce buckets full within a couple of years!

-Before I planted my first bushes in the ground, I did extensive research.
-Pulling from that knowledge, my gardening experience with my own 7-year-old blueberry bushes, and experiences of others, I’ve compiled the most common beginner mistakes in growing blueberries and how to avoid them.
+Before I planted my first bushes in the ground, I researched the requirements of growing blueberries right from the beginning.
+From both the knowledge I gained from research and my own gardening experience with my 7-year-old blueberry bushes, I’ve compiled the most common beginner mistakes in growing blueberries and how to avoid them.

 Mistake #1: Only planting one blueberry bush

 Most blueberries are not self-pollinating, which means they need at least two different varieties to pollinate one another and produce berries.
-In other words, if you only plant one bush, you’ll get beautiful flowers but no fruit.
+In other words, if you only plant one bush, you’ll get beautiful flowers but few, if any, fruit.

 Mistake #2: Not checking the soil before planting your blueberries

 Most garden plants tolerate a variety of pH levels in the soil, but this is not the case with blueberries.
 Blueberry bushes must have acidic soil — anywhere between 4.0 and 5.0.
 Many garden areas are acidic naturally, but I wouldn’t recommend hoping for the best.
 Blueberry bushes will last years, if not decades, and it’s worth your time to start them out right.

-Even if your soil is acidic, it’s a good idea to amend the planting area with peat moss.
-You can also include pine needles and coffee grounds (many coffee places, including Starbucks, will give you their used coffee grounds for free).
+Even if your soil is acidic, it’s a good idea to amend the planting area with peat moss and other organic matter.
+You can also include pine needles and coffee grounds (many coffee shops will give you their used coffee grounds for free).
+Blueberry bushes do not require highly fertile soil, but soil rich in organic materials will give them the best start.

 Mistake #3: Not mulching your blueberry bed